Weider Prime Review

 However, it hasn’t shown to affect your testosterone levels.

-This mushroom has been used in traditional Chinese medicine for decades, and is believed to promote general heath and lifespan.
+This mushroom has been used in traditional Chinese medicine for decades, and is believed to promote general health and lifespan.
 However, it’s not proven to raise your testosterone level.

 Not only that, the optimal dosage of Codryceps is 1,000mg-3,000mg – Weider Prime only contains 390mg, meaning it’s almost certain to be ineffective.